Aliases for OR51E2 Gene

 GeneCards Summary for OR51E2 Gene

-OR51E2 (Olfactory Receptor, Family 51, Subfamily E, Member 2) is a Protein Coding gene.
-Diseases associated with OR51E2 include prostate cancer.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and olfactory receptor activity.
+OR51E2 (Olfactory Receptor Family 51 Subfamily E Member 2) is a Protein Coding gene.
+Diseases associated with OR51E2 include Prostate Cancer and Retinal Arteries, Tortuosity Of.
+Among its related pathways are Signaling by GPCR and Olfactory transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and steroid hormone receptor activity.
 An important paralog of this gene is OR51E1.